-Update a new post on where to buy feijoa trees has been added: Grow your own feijoa plants.
+Happy New Year everyone!
+Update on growing feijoas in the UK I’ve added a new post on where to buy feijoa trees: Grow your own feijoa plants.

 Since starting our small feijoa farm we’ve had a few people ask “how are the plants pollinated in the UK?”

 Funnily enough much the same way as in New Zealand.
 One of the big pollinators in New Zealand is the introduced European Blackbird (Turdus merula).
 There is research into the fact that the bigger UK bumblebees, also introduced to New Zealand may be good pollinators.
 Smaller insects seem to be less successful.